The Creative Method TM

 Classical Technique ~ Creative Expression

-I welcome children and adult students of all levels and abilities.
+Children and adult students of all levels and abilities are welcomed.
 My goal is to support the unique spark in each individual while helping to develop his or her knowledge and enhancing their appreciation of music.

 Areas of focus are performance (learning and polishing pieces), technique (developing finger control and agility), and music theory (the language of music) through creative work (improvisation and composition, including notation).

 Students learn scales, chord progressions and arpeggios and create and play music in all of the major and minor keys.
 Classical repertoire is emphasized, with some pop and jazzish/boogie-type pieces included.
-I encourage students to bring music of interest - please ask about playing music of any style!
+At Creative Musical Arts, we encourage students to bring music of interest - please ask about playing music of any style!

 Practice is essential to making progress.
 Because of the nature of brain function, a regular daily practice routine is much more effective than one cramming session the day before the lesson.